Yakushi-ji: East Pagoda

 The East Pagoda (東塔, Tō-tō), completed in 730 during the Nara period, is the only original 8th-century structure at Yakushi-ji.
 The structure stands at 34 m, and is regarded as one of the finest pagodas in Japan, representing the architecture of the Hakuhō to Tenpyō periods.
-The East Pagoda has just three storeys, but seems to have six because of the presence of inter-storey pent roofs (mokoshi).
+The East Pagoda has just three stories, but seems to have six because of the presence of inter-story pent roofs (mokoshi).
 The structure is topped by a distinctive globe-shaped finial.
 The East Pagoda was disassembled for repair work from 1898 to 1900, and disassembled again in 2012.
 The central pillar of the pagoda (心柱, shinbashira) had corroded, and the edges of the eaves of the pagoda had sagged.
-A seven-storey scaffold completely surrounded the East Tower as repair work continued to 2018.
+A seven-story scaffold completely surrounded the East Tower as repair work continued to 2018.